Gorvok/gjos_blog_fsu/src/pages/posts/post-1.md

 ---
+layout: ../../layouts/MarkdownPostLayout.astro
-title: Astro.js: Elevate Your Web Development Game
+title: "Astro.js: Elevate Your Web Development Game"
 pubDate: 2024-05-08
 description: "This is the first post of my new Astro blog."
 author: Gjo.Dev
-tags: ["astro", "blogging", "learning in public"]
+tags: [astro, blogging, "learning in public"]
 ---

 # Hey there, Digital Pioneers!

 Published on: 2024-05-08